OreAdebiyi14/CA1--Software-Quality-Handbook/docs/task_estimation.md

 ---

 ## **1. Overview & Importance**
-- Accurate task estimation is crucial for effective sprint planning, ensuring realistic deadlines and balanced workloads.
+- Task estimation is a critical process in Scrum that allows teams to predict effort, allocate resources effectively, and ensure a balanced workload.
-- Poor estimation can lead to missed deadlines, overworked teams, and scope creep.
+- Without proper estimation, teams may struggle with missed deadlines, overworked developers, and uncontrolled scope creep.
+Proper task estimation enables better sprint planning, leading to predictable and efficient development cycles.
+- For example, as discussed in **[Stories and Task Estimation](https://www.reddit.com/r/scrum/comments/18bbr88/stories_and_task_estimation/)**, teams that implemented structured estimation techniques saw a reduction in last-minute changes and improved sprint predictability.

 ---

 ## **2. Key Guidelines for Effective Estimation**

-- **Define Clear Estimation Criteria** – Establish shared understanding of effort levels among team members.
+**Define Clear Estimation Criteria**
+- Teams should establish a shared understanding of effort levels for different tasks.
+Using consistent criteria helps standardize estimation across different team members.

-- **Encourage Team Collaboration** – Ensure all members of the team participate in the estimation process.
+**Encourage Team Collaboration**
+- Estimation should be a collaborative effort involving all team members.
+Diverse perspectives lead to more accurate estimations, reducing the risk of underestimation or overestimation.

 ---

 ## **3. Different Types of Estimation**

+Estimation techniques vary in complexity and accuracy, and choosing the right approach is essential.
+According to **[How to Estimate Tasks in Scrum?](https://softwareengineering.stackexchange.com/questions/216796/how-to-estimate-tasks-in-scrum)**, teams often struggle to balance precision with efficiency, which is why a combination of methods is often recommended.

-- **Consensus-Based Estimation:**
+**Consensus-Based Estimation:**
-  - **Planning Poker** – Uses story points to align teams through discussion.
+  - **Planning Poker** – A collaborative estimation technique where team members assign story points based on discussion and consensus.

-- **Relative Sizing:**
+**Relative Sizing:**
-  - **T-Shirt Sizing** – Categorises tasks into sizes like XS, S, M, L, XL.
+  - **T-Shirt Sizing** – Categorises tasks into sizes like XS, S, M, L, XL for quick estimation.
-  - **Affinity Estimation** – Groups similar tasks and estimates their effort collectively.
+  - **Affinity Estimation** – Groups tasks based on similarities in effort, allowing teams to estimate large backlogs efficiently.

-- **Work Breakdown Approach:**
+**Work Breakdown Approach:**
-  - **Breaking Down Large Tasks** – Ensures better estimation accuracy by dividing tasks into smaller components.
+  - **Breaking Down Large Tasks** – Dividing large user stories into smaller tasks improves accuracy and reduces ambiguity in estimation.

 ---